adaapp/primers-portfolio-johangodinho14/README.md

 The main challenge I faced during the whole primer was getting used to the syntax in C++.
 I constantly ran into syntax errors due to the fact that I usually program in either JavaScript or python which are both high level languages.
 Once I got used to the syntax of C++, I was able to implement the primer without too many hurdles.
 Another issue I faced was constantly forgetting to change the user input from string to the right data type e.g., quantity has to be changed from string to int, this would cause bugs / errors, resulting in more time being spent debugging.

+### Primer 3 - Password complexity checker
+This primer involved using a lot of logic and inbuilt functions.
+In order to keep the code, clean I decided to create helper functions that solely had a single purpose.
+I then used these functions to check the characteristics of a given password (string), e.g., does the password have digits? how many digits does the password have? etc. Shown below is the breakdown I used to split the problem into functions:

+*	Check if a string contains digits
+*	Check if a string contains alphabets
+*	Check if a string contains special characters (used regex)
+*	Return a count of the number of digits in a string
+*	Return a count of the number of alphabets in a string

+Once these helper functions were ready, I decided to further breakdown the problem by creating functions that would use the helper functions to determine whether a given password (string) was a weak, moderate, strong, or very strong password, based on the criteria provided in the assignment.
+Lastly the isWeak(), isModerate(), isStrong and isVeryStrong(), functions were used in combination with conditional statements to check the complexity of a given password (string).
+Breaking down the problem into the chunks (functions), allowed me to have pure functions with no side effects.
+Debugging in this manner was a lot simpler, as I could pinpoint errors and fix them easily.

 ## Section 2 - Programming Paradigms
 ### Programming Paradigms